babelouest/glewlwyd/docs/WEBAUTHN.md

 The user needs to register its device to Glewlwyd first, then when a webauthn authentication is required, the user plugs its device, end the authentication process is validated without the users need to enter a password.

 As for now, the following attestation formats are supported by Glewlwyd:
-- Android Safetynet Atttestation (Android devices)
+- Android Safetynet Attestation (Android devices with fingerprint or secret code)
 - FIDO U2F Attestation (ex: Yubikeys)

 ## Installation